failstream/SAMMI-audio-app/README.md

 - id: So, just like SAMMI you can play the same sound at the same time.
 This is a unique id that is given to a specific sound playing for that path/nickname.
 Even though it is unique to the path/nickname it is not unique globally, so you still need the path/nickname to use with the id.
 You can get the id through extension triggers.
 See below for more information.

+Commands:

-SOUND - nickname
+* SOUND - nickname
-  Description: This command creates a new nickname you can use to refer to a specific sound so that you don't have to remember its path.
+  - Description: This command creates a new nickname you can use to refer to a specific sound so that you don't have to remember its path.
 It's not really necessary for every sound, but if there is a single sound you use a lot of you can use this to make it a bit easier to remember its reference.
-  Fields:
+  - Fields:

-    path: Required
+      `path`      - Required

-    nickname: Required
+      `nickname`  - Required

-SOUND - play
+* SOUND - play
-  Description: This is pretty self explanatory but here is the explanation anyway.
+  - Description: This is pretty self explanatory but here is the explanation anyway.
 Plays the sound.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-SOUND - stop
+* SOUND - stop
-  Descripton: Stop a sound that is currently playing.
+  - Descripton: Stop a sound that is currently playing.
 If no id is specified it stops ALL sounds of that specific path/nickname.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-SOUND - pause
+* SOUND - pause
-  Description: Pause a sound that is currently playing.
+  - Description: Pause a sound that is currently playing.
 If no id is specified it pauses ALL sounds of that specific path/nickname.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-SOUND - resume
+* SOUND - resume
-  Description: This will resume a sound after it has been paused.
+  - Description: This will resume a sound after it has been paused.
 One of the few commands that requires an id.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Required
+    `id`               - Required

-SOUND - mute
+* SOUND - mute
-  Description: This will mute/unmute a sound while it is currently playing.
+  - Description: This will mute/unmute a sound while it is currently playing.
 If no id is given it mutes/unmutes ALL sounds of the specific path/nickname.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-    mute/unmute: Checked mutes, Unchecked unmutes
+    `mute/unmute`      - Required: Checked mutes, Unchecked unmutes

-SOUND - volume
+* SOUND - volume
-  Description: This will set the volume of a sound.
+  - Description: This will set the volume of a sound.
 If a specific id is passed then it only adjusts the volume for that specific id, otherwise it adjusts for all sounds in that specific path/nickname.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-    volume: Slider 0 - 100
+    `volume`           - Required: Slider 0 - 100

-SOUND - fade
+* SOUND - fade
-  Description: This will allow you to fade a sound from one volume to another.
+  - Description: This will allow you to fade a sound from one volume to another.
 The duration is in ms. Currently is buggy if you go over 1000ms.
 I'm looking into it.
 As with all of these if you omit the id it adjusts for ALL sounds in that specific path/nickname.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-    from: Slider 0 - 100 (volume will be set to this prior to starting the fade)
+    `from`             - Required: Slider 0 - 100 (volume will be set to this prior to starting the fade)

-    to: Slider 0 - 100 (this is the level the volume will end on) duration (ms): How long in milliseconds the fade will take.
+    `to`               - Required: Slider 0 - 100 (this is the level the volume will end on)

+    `duration (ms)`    - Required: How long in milliseconds the fade will take.

-SOUND - seek
+* SOUND - seek
-  Description: This will skip to a specific position of a sound.
+  - Description: This will skip to a specific position of a sound.
 For instance, supposing you had a long song you could skip the intro with this, or send the song back to the start.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname`   - Required

-    id: Optional
+    `id`                 - Optional

-    position (seconds): The position in seconds for where you wish to seek to.
+    `position (seconds)` - Required: The position in seconds for where you wish to seek to.

-SOUND - rate
+* SOUND - rate
-  Description: This will change the playback rate of the sound.
+  - Description: This will change the playback rate of the sound.
 If you omit the id blah blah blah.
 You get the idea.
-  Fields:
+  - Fields:

-    path or nickname: Required
+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-    rate (0.5-4): takes a float from 0.5 to 4.
+    `rate (0.5-4)`     - Required: takes a float from 0.5 to 4.
 If you choose a variable that isn't valid it gets set to 1 instead.

-SOUND - loop
+* SOUND - loop
-  Description: This will set this sound's looping flag to true or false.
+  - Description: This will set this sound's looping flag to true or false.
 All sounds are set to false by default.
 You'll have to change it to true here if you wish a sound to loop.
 If you don't input an id then it sets all instances of this file/path to looping.
-  Fields:
+  - Fields:
-    path or nickname: Required
+    `path or nickname` - Required
-    id: Optional
+    `id`               - Optional
-    loop: checked loops, unchecked doesn't loop
+    `loop`             - Required: checked loops, unchecked doesn't loop

-SOUND - retrieve info
+* SOUND - retrieve info
-  Description: This will allow you to get information about a specific path/nickname or a specific id.
+  - Description: This will allow you to get information about a specific path/nickname or a specific id.
 It sends the data to an extensionTrigger of your choice.
 You'll need another button setup with this trigger to "catch" the data.
-  Fields:
+  - Fields:

-    retrieve: The data you wish to retrieve.
+    `retrieve`         - Required: The data you wish to retrieve.
 Right now you can get volume, seek location, rate, loop, and duration (in seconds I think) of the sound file.
-Later I'm going to extend this, but this is all for now. path or nickname: Required
+Later I'm going to extend this, but this is all for now.

+    `path or nickname` - Required

-    id: Optional
+    `id`               - Optional

-    Ext Trigger Name: Required If you don't set this then what's the point?
+    `Ext Trigger Name` - Required If you don't set this then what's the point?
 Set it to a trigger name and then create another button that gets triggered with it.

 # SAMMI Extension Triggers